-Lower Walnut Creek Restoration has also benefited from our participation in SFEI's Flood Control 2.0, which was funded by an earlier round of the US EPA's San Francisco Bay Water Quality Improvement Fund.
+Lower Walnut Creek Restoration was fortunate to participate in SFEI's Flood Control 2.0, which was funded by an earlier round of the US EPA's San Francisco Bay Water Quality Improvement Fund.

 Flood Control 2.0